azurecitadel/azurecitadel.github.io/labs/kubernetes/part5.md

 ## Deploy Frontend
 For the frontend we can start with the service, it doesn't matter that the pods for it don't exist yet, that is what the selector is for, it will pick them up when they are created.
 This service also needs to be a `LoadBalancer` as we clearly want to access it externally.

-Create a new file called **frontend.svc.yaml** and paste the following YAML contents, save the file and then run run `kubectl apply -f frontend.svc.yaml`
+Create a new file called **frontend.svc.yaml** (run `touch frontend.svc.yaml` and refresh the files view in the editor) and paste the following YAML contents.
 ```yaml
 kind: Service
 apiVersion: v1